AdrianFerJ/v2go-api/README.md

 # To lunch all 4 services:
 $ docker-compose up -d --build

+# To check that services are running:
+$ docker-compose ps

+# Run django migrations
+$ docker-compose run django-server python django-server/manage.py makemigrations
+$ docker-compose run django-server python django-server/manage.py migrate

-# Go to http://localhost:8080 or http://localhost:8000 in your browser to use the app
+# Go to http://localhost:8080 in your browser to use the app
 ```

 To stop the services and kill the containers